anseki/htmlclean/README.md

 Texts which are matched to this RegExp are cleaned even if those text are included in the [Protecting](#protecting) list.
 Multiple RegExps can be specified via an Array.

-For example, a HTML source as template in `<script type="text/x-handlebars-template">` is cleaned via following code:
+For example, a HTML source code as template in `<script type="text/x-handlebars-template">` is cleaned via following code:

 ```js
 html = htmlclean(html, {